alinous-core/codable-cash/README.md

 In order to execute transactions processing parallelly, multiple chains can work simultaneously.
 The "Main Data Chain" absorbs difference of transaction numbers of each shard, and makes maintenance(Soft fork for update) easy.

+### Finalizing Blockchain

+Codablecash can finalize blockchain rapidly.
+Therefore it can use snapshot to make blockchain data compact.

 ## Smart Contract